rhettg/ink/README.md

 Ok fine, you can run this on your laptop in your development environment if you want.

 The difference is going to be you are going to manage the clone of the repo yourself.
+Ink is also going to ignore if the repo has a remote at all.

 Run ink from inside the repository.
 You might need to start with: